The Secret World of Alex Mack: Home media

-A single VHS volume containing two episodes titled "In the Nick of Time" was released by Sony Wonder in the United States in 1995.
+A single VHS volume containing two episodes titled "In the Nick of Time" was released by Sony Wonder in the United States in 1996.

 The show's first season (consisting of 13 episodes on two discs) was released by Genius Entertainment on DVD format on October 2, 2007.
 The set is noteworthy for giving Jessica Alba top billing on the package, most likely in an effort to sell more copies, even though she actually only appears in a supporting role, and only in a few episodes.
-This was then released in Region 2 on April 2, 2012 and in Region 4 on June 6, 2012.
+This was then released in Region 2 on April 2, 2012, and in Region 4 on June 6, 2012.

-The first and second seasons are available through Amazon.com's Instant Video section and through iTunes.
+The first and second seasons are available through Amazon.com's Instant Video section, through iTunes and on Paramount+.

 Mill Creek Entertainment released the complete series on DVD for the very first time on August 1, 2017.

 DVD boxed set controversy

-The Secret World of Alex Mack, during a British release of the series on a DVD boxed set, received a rating of '15' from the British Board of Film Classification (BBFC), a rating considered restrictive, particularly since the series was initially aimed at preteens.
+The UK release of the series' DVD boxed set received a rating of '15' from the British Board of Film Classification (BBFC), a rating considered restrictive, particularly since the series was initially aimed at preteens.
 It was eventually revealed by the BBFC that the '15' rating was applied to the boxed set because of a season 1 episode called "Shock Value" where Alex is seen climbing into a clothesdryer from the pilot.
 According to the BBFC, "The presentation of this behaviour is comic and no negative consequences are shown which would warn young viewers of the potential dangers of hiding in such appliances.
 While fatal incidents of children trapped in washing machines or fridges are rare, there remains sufficient cause for serious concern.
 The distributor indicated that they would be happy to accept a higher certificate rather than cutting the episode.
 The TV series is rather dated and would not have much appeal to a young audience when compared to current children's TV programmes.
 In addition, as the work was being targeted at an adult 'nostalgia' market, children would not be the natural audience."